tommbee/opentelemetry-go-gcp-instrumentations/otelpubsub/example/README.md

 # PubSub Instrumentation Example

-A subscriber receiving messages from a GCP topic
+Demonstration of a subscriber receiving messages from a GCP topic

 Run the Dockerized subscriber app using the command below: